-This means that you are much better off with a LATER MCAT test date that you're ready for, vs an early exam with a low score.
-The latter puts you at greater risk for an earlier rejection.
+This means that you are much better off with a LATER MCAT test date that you're actually ready for versus an early exam date with a potential low score.
+The latter situation puts you at greater risk for an earlier rejection.

 Not sure how to prepare or even get started?

 First, read How to Start Studying for the MCAT.
 I also cover everything you need for MCAT prep in my free Ultimate Guide to MCAT Prep.